kubling-community/dbvirt-samples/documents/README.md

 We use the term lineage since synthetic entity can have another synthetic entity as parent, as shown in this sample (`DEPLOYMENT_CONTAINER_VOLS` entity)

-However, `INSERT`, `UPDATE` and `DELETE` operations work differently on synthetic entities, as follows:
+However, `INSERT`, `UPDATE` and `DELETE` operations work differently on synthetic entities, as described below.

 Operation objects injected in the JS context has members and functions that make it easier to identify what is received.